-Infosys Limited ('the Company' or Infosys) is a leading provider of consulting, technology, outsourcing, next-generation services and software.
-Along with its subsidiaries, Infosys provides business IT services (comprising application development and maintenance, independent validation, infrastructure management, engineering services comprising product engineering and life-cycle solutions and business process management); consulting and systems integration services (comprising consulting, enterprise solutions, systems integration and advanced technologies); products, business platforms and solutions to accelerate intellectual property-led innovation.
-Its new offerings span areas like digital, big data and analytics, cloud, data and mainframe modernization, cyber security, IoT engineering services and API and micro services.
+Infosys Limited ('the Company' or Infosys) is a leading provider of consulting, technology, outsourcing and next-generation services and software.
+Along with its subsidiaries, Infosys provides Business IT services (comprising application development and maintenance, independent validation, infrastructure management, engineering services comprising product engineering and life cycle solutions and business process management); Consulting and systems integration services (comprising consulting, enterprise solutions, systems integration and advanced technologies); Products, business platforms and solutions to accelerate intellectual property-led innovation.
+Its new offerings span areas like digital, big data and analytics, cloud, data and mainframe modernization, cyber security, IoT engineering Services and API & micro services.

-The Company is a public limited company incorporated and domiciled in India and has its registered office in Bengaluru, Karnataka, India.
+The Company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India.
 The Company has its primary listings on the BSE Limited and National Stock Exchange of India Limited, in India.
-The Company's American Depositary Shares (ADSs) representing equity shares are also listed on the New York Stock Exchange (NYSE), Euronext London and Euronext Paris.
+The Company's American Depositary Shares representing equity shares are also listed on the New York Stock Exchange (NYSE), Euronext London and Euronext Paris.

-The Company has proposed to voluntarily delist its ADSs from the Euronext Paris and Euronext London exchanges due to low average daily trading volume of Infosys ADSs on these exchanges.
-The proposed delisting is subject to approval from the said stock exchanges.
+The company has proposed to voluntarily delist its American Depositary Shares ("ADS") from the Euronext Paris and Euronext London exchanges due to low average daily trading volume of Infosys ADS on these exchanges.
+The proposed delisting is subject to approval from said stock exchanges.